unclekaldoteth/stacks-prediction-market/README.md

 # Stacks Prediction Market

 A decentralized prediction market built on Stacks with Clarity 4, enabling BTC price predictions and user-created custom pools.
-Powered by Clarity 4 on Stacks.

 Stacks Prediction Market allows users to bet on BTC price movements or create their own prediction pools.
-Supports both STX and USDCx tokens with seamless wallet integration.
+Supports both STX and USDCx tokens with seamless wallet integration including WalletConnect for mobile wallets.

 ---

 ## Why Stacks Prediction Market?

-Prediction markets unlock the wisdom of crowds for any outcome — but most are centralized, custodial, and limited in scope.
+Prediction markets unlock the wisdom of crowds for any outcome - but most are centralized, custodial, and limited in scope.

 **Stacks Prediction Market fixes this.**
 Anyone can create custom prediction pools on any topic.
 Outcomes are settled by pool creators with full transparency.
 Winners automatically claim their proportional share of the pool.